TradingView Free vs Pro

 Second & tick intervals 1s, 5s, tick charts for high-frequency data No — irrelevant for long-term investing

-20,000 historical bars Double the bars of Essential/Plus — deeper backtesting Useful for long-term chart studies
+20,000 historical bars Double Essential/Plus — deeper long-term chart study Useful if you analyse multi-year structures

-Verdict for long-term investors: The only Premium feature with real value for passive ETF investors is non-expiring alerts.
-If you set long-term price levels (e.g. “notify me if VWCE drops 20%”) and don’t want to reset them every two months, Premium is worth it.
-Otherwise Essential covers your full workflow.
+Verdict for long-term investors: The clearest reason to choose Premium over Essential is non-expiring alerts.
+If you set long-term price levels — say, “notify me if VWCE drops 20%” — and don’t want to manually recreate them every two months, Premium earns its keep.
+Volume Footprint and TPO charts are genuinely powerful for understanding market structure, but they’re not part of a passive ETF workflow.

 Ultimate: professional tier, institutional price

-Ultimate is TradingView’s top tier, designed for professional traders and institutional desks.
+Ultimate ($199.95/mo annual) is TradingView’s top tier, designed for professional traders and institutional desks.
 It’s overkill for almost every retail investor.

 What Ultimate adds over Premium